ManWithABike/Stopwatch/README.md

 This repository is home to a tiny C++ implementation of a stopwatch.
 It aims at providing an easy-to-use stopwatch.
 Basically, it's just an API to `std::chrono::high_precision_clock`.
 But googling for "*std chrono duration_cast*", "*std chrono time_point template*" for the 271st time -rough estimation-, finally convinved me that I need to write this code snippet.
 Here I'm sharing the result.

 ## Installation
-Download the header, include it, and you're ready to go.
+Download the header `Stopwatch.hpp` from the include folder of this repository, include it, and you're ready to go.
 No dependencies no nothing.

 ## Usage
 Suppose you have a loop, a function call or a complete program whose execution time you want to measure.